wyoibc/2023repres_popgen/RADseq_processing.md

 The rest of these are at generally reasonable values, although depending on your data, you may want to modify some of these.
 The parameters are all [well documented here](https://ipyrad.readthedocs.io/en/master/6-params.html).

+- For our final dataset, we'll want to set parameter `[21]` "min_sample per locus" to something higher to end up with a reasonable amount of missing data, but we'll deal with his below

 We'll start by running steps 1-5 as an `sbatch` job.
 To do this, create and open a new file called `ruber_denovo_1_5_.slurm` and populate it with the following, putting your account (project) and email where appropriate: